 How accurate does my hand sketch need to be?

 Your sketch doesn’t need to be perfect.
-As long as the idea and key dimensions are clear, it can be converted into a precise CAD drawing.
+As long as the idea and key dimensions are clear, our team can convert it into a precise CAD drawing that meets Australian building codes and engineering standards.
+We recommend including measurements, angles, and material notes where possible, but we’ll work with you to clarify any details during the conversion process.

 What file formats do drafting professionals usually provide?